 Changes to income thresholds and rates for the Rebate

-The government’s income thresholds used to calculate the MLS and Rebate will increase from 1 July 2025.
+The government’s income thresholds used to calculate the Medicare Levy Surcharge and the Rebate will increase from 1 July 2026.

 Australian Government Rebate on Private Health Insurance